 - Wathaurong (2016).

-Family led decision making links to the child placement principle in the following ways:
+Aboriginal and Torres Strait Islander family-led decision making links to the Aboriginal and Torres Strait Islander child placement principle in the following ways:

 - Prevention - Families are engaged to identify and address safety concerns, and seek alternatives to statutory intervention.